URL Hijacking: How To Prevent It From Ruining Your Search Rankings

 Search engines won’t always swap out your website’s search listings for those of another website just because there’s a 302 redirect in place.
 Rather, URL hijacking typically only happens if they identify the other website’s URL as being original.
 For maximum protection against this black-hat SEO process, however, you should consider using an auto-updating sitemap, defining canonical URLs, and monitoring for content theft.

 Link Software has been offering web development services for many years.
-We’ve encountered and solved all variety of odd SEO situations and more.
+We’ve encountered and solved a variety of odd SEO situations and more.
+We also provide WordPress maintenance packages to keep your sites safe from URL hijacking malware.
 Contact us today if you need help solving an issue with your company’s website.